 Quick Answer

 Your passport must be valid for the duration of your stay.
-Some travelers recommend having 6 months validity remaining, though this isn't strictly required for US citizens visiting the Bahamas.
-Check your passport expiration date NOW - don't wait until the night before your trip!
+The official Bahamas tourism site and many airlines recommend having at least 6 months of validity remaining, so don't cut it close.
+Check your passport expiration date today β not the night before your trip β and renew early if it's getting close.

 Requirements by Nationality

-- OR Birth Certificate + Government Photo ID
+- OR closed-loop: Birth Certificate + Government Photo ID

 - Return ferry ticket